yale-mgt-656/mgt656-madlibs/README.md

 ## What To Do In This Activity

-* The Story-groups should all have a number.
-Each group should create a new html file called `mystory-i.html` where **i** is your number to make a story.
+* Each Story group should create a new html file to make a story.
 Stories should be put into the stories folder `/stories`.
-An example of a story is already in the folder (see `/stories/layout.html` or `/stories/layout2.html`) **Don't change these example files!**
+An example of a story is already in the folder (see `/stories/layout.html` or `/stories/layout2.html`) **Don't change these example files!** Make new ones!

   Stories are written in HTML!
 We are not going to be styling it, so forget about the CSS.
 Remember the general structure of HTML code: (No need to include the DOCTYPE stuff here).